jkomoros/boardgame/TUTORIAL.md

 gameState to specific players, and `moves.CollectCountComponents` to collect components from each player into gameState.
 The moves package describes how these moves work and how they fit together.

-#### auto.Config
+#### moves.AutoConfigurer

-Again, you almost never generate MoveTypeConfigs yourself, but rather use `auto.Config()` from the `moves/auto` package.
-See the package doc of `moves/auto` to learn more about how to use it.
+Again, you almost never generate MoveConfigs yourself, but rather use `moves.AutoConfigurer`.
+See the package doc of `moves` to learn more about how to use it.

 ### Phases and TreeEnums